Go Back

 Thursday

-On Thursday, the greatest risk of severe weather will extend from central Texas and Oklahoma to central Arkansas, much of Louisiana and western Mississippi.
+On Thursday, the greatest risk of severe weather will extend from eastern Colorado and New Mexico to Texas, central Arkansas, much of Louisiana and western Mississippi.

 The primary threat Thursday will be from flash flooding.
-A few storms may bring wind gusts of 50-60 mph.
-The AccuWeather Local StormMax™ wind gust is 70 mph.
+A few storms may bring wind gusts of 55-65 mph.
+The AccuWeather Local StormMax™ wind gust is 75 mph.
+Hail will also be a threat across eastern Colorado and West Texas.

 Needed rain versus flash flood risk versus outdoor activities

 Looking ahead to Memorial Day weekend, thunderstorms may spread from Alabama and Georgia to the Carolinas, where rainfall could help ease areas of severe to exceptional drought — provided the storms do not disrupt outdoor plans.
-The main corridor of repeated downpours from midweek into the weekend is expected to extend from Texas and Louisiana to Kentucky.
+The main corridor of repeated downpours through the weekend is expected to extend from Texas and Louisiana to Kentucky.

-Rainfall totals from 1 to 4 inches may be high enough over a few hours to several days to trigger flash flooding in urban areas and along small streams.
+Rainfall totals from 1-4 inches may be high enough over a few hours to several days to trigger flash flooding in urban areas and along small streams.
+Up to 8 inches of rain is possible from southeastern Texas to central Louisiana.

 Further reading: